 Adding a user to a server

-1. Navigate to FTP Users & Files page in your panel.
+1. Navigate to SFTP Users & Files page in your panel.

 2. On the top right, click the Create User button.